Open components for the cloud-edge continuum

 Baremetal Operating System

-The cloud-edge continuum requires physical hardware which can be housed in centralized, secure data centers or in more compact form factor at near and far edges, all with appropriate energy supply (preferably renewable) and cooling.
+The cloud-edge continuum requires physical hardware which can be housed in centralized, secure data centers or in more compact form factor at near edges, all with appropriate energy supply (preferably renewable) and cooling.
 Alongside the physical setup of cloud and edge locations, a software system is essential for managing this hardware - the Baremetal Operating System (BOS).
 The BOS is designed to create a stable and robust foundation that seamlessly integrates with the Cloud Operating System (COS).
 As spending on cloud infrastructure services continues to grow, BOS aims to facilitate an easily reproducible, fully automated, and end-to-end lifecycle for compute, storage, and network hardware from build to decommissioning.
 In addition to documentation, BOS will provide a reference implementation on qualified hardware, allowing companies to join the continuum.

 CobaltCore